apache/ignite/modules/osgi/README.txt

 top directory of the Ignite source tree, including the install goal, which provisions the modules into your local Maven repository:

-   mvn clean install -Plgpl
+   mvn clean install -Plgpl -Dmaven.javadoc.skip=true

-Neither compiling and running the tests, nor generating Javadocs are necessary.
-To disable these steps, use these switches:

-   -DskipTests -Dmaven.test.skip=true -Dmaven.javadoc.skip=true

 You may then run the OSGi test suite: